securebitsorg/securebitsorg.github.io/content/posts/security/ufw-firewall-basics.en.md

     name: UFW Firewall Basics
     identifier: ufw-firewall-part-1
     parent: security
 categories:
-- “linux”
-- “network”
-- “security”
+  - Linux
-- “tutorials”
+  - Network
-- “video”
+  - Security
 tags:
-- “firewall”
-- ‘linux’
-- “network”
-- “security”
-- "tutorials"
-- “video”
+  - raspberry pi
-- "raspberry pi"
+  - tutorials
 ---
 ## Basics of UFW Firewall Installation and Setup
 In this video tutorial, I will show you how to install and set up the UFW firewall (Uncomplicated Firewall) on your Linux distribution.